 One of the more interesting things about KKMC was a small white house that sat on maybe a quarter acre of ground.
 The house was surrounded by a high white wall, there was a single gate with a wall behind it, and had two armed guards at the gate.

-I was told that Idi Amin, the former dictator and strongman of Ethiopia resided there.
+I was told that Idi Amin, the former dictator and strongman of Uganda resided there.
 As I understood the arrangement, when he was deposed, he went into exile in Saudi Arabia.
 He was put in the house, given food, and limited contact with the world.
 He could go out into the yard and tend his garden.
 He could watch TV, read, and eat his meals which he fixed himself.
 Step outside the walls surrounding the yard and he’d be shot!
 While it looked nice, it was a gilded cage and he was still a prisoner.
 I never tried to confirm the story.

 The day came that we left KKMC for the drive to Daman.
 It was a long and uneventful drive, and we got there just in time for supper.
 The mess hall had been set up in a garage.
 We walked in, everyone of us in need of a bath and covered with dust from the road.
 We were still in full combat gear to include M-16s slung over our shoulders and .45s on our

 hips.
 The soldiers eating their meals there looked at us like we were some flea ridden, tumbleweed battered, sheepherders that had wandered into a country club.

 For the first time in a very long time, I got a tray and real silverware.
 I got a china plate and stood in line.
 There, a man wearing a white shirt with a red bow tie and a tall white chef’s hat served me my dinner from a tray that looked like it had come from a four star hotel.

 We were put up at some high rise apartment buildings along with the rest of the 1st Infantry and 1st Armored Division troops.